AiC-Project/documentation/ats.kyaraben/_sources/client.txt

   Compiling APK 8f5deaf8b57811e6a436fa163e316d19
   8f5deaf8b57811e6a436fa163e316d19

-The return value is an apk_id -- though the APK is still not ready:
+The return value is an apk_id -- though the APK is not ready yet:

 .. code-block:: sh